Breaking Down LSAT Questions: the Three Sections

 LSAT writing section is administered separately at a time of your choosing.

 How Is the LSAT Scored?

-Let’s look at LSAT exam questions for each section.
-The Logical Reasoning section is the most important section of the LSAT simply because there are two graded sections, compared to just one for the other sections.
-Each question type on the Logical Reasoning section contains a brief paragraph that usually is an argument.
+Let’s look at the LSAT exam questions for each section.
+The Logical Reasoning section is the most important section of the LSAT (Law School Admission Test) simply because there are two graded sections, compared to just one for the other sections.
+Each question type on the LSAT Logical Reasoning section contains a brief paragraph that usually is an argument.
 Each Logical Reasoning question will ask you to identify the conclusion, find the supporting assumptions, and locate logical flaws that weaken the argument.